-Asaf Lubin is a Cybersecurity Policy Postdoctoral Fellow at the Fletcher School of Law and Diplomacy at Tufts University and an Affiliate, at the Berkman Klein Center for Internet and Society.
-Asaf is further a Visiting Fellow at the Information Society Project at Yale Law School, a Visiting Scholar at the Hebrew University of Jerusalem Federmann Cyber Security Research Center, and a member of the United Nations Office of Drugs and Crime Expert Group for the Education for Justice (E4J) Module Series on Cybercrime.
+Asaf Lubin is an Affiliate at the Berkman Klein Center for Internet and Society at Harvard University, a Visiting Fellow at the Information Society Project at Yale Law School, and a Visiting Scholar at the Hebrew University of Jerusalem Federmann Cyber Security Research Center.
+He is further a member of the United Nations Office of Drugs and Crime Expert Group for the Education for Justice (E4J) Module Series on Cybercrime.

 Asaf’s current research focuses on the regulation of the cyber insurance market.
 Relying on traditional insurance and torts jurisprudence, Asaf makes the case for the indemnification of four controversial categories of cyber harm: (1) acts of cyber terrorism or state-sponsored cyber operations; (2) extortion payments for ransomware attacks; (3) administrative fines for violations of statutory data protection regulations; and (4) disruption to supply, service, or distribution chains.
-In doing so, Asaf’s research highlights systemic challenges to cyber insurance underwriting while proposing based on public policy reasons limited regulatory solutions to ensure that cyber insurers play a proactive role in increasing cyber posture among their policy holders while reducing the likelihood of moral hazards.
+Asaf’s research highlights systemic challenges to cyber insurance underwriting while proposing limited legal interventions necessary to enhance public policy around the enforcement of cyber norms and the prevention of moral hazards.